 - Janet Broadway, Human Resources Director – Richmond

 - Rachel Lufkin, Director of Marketing & Business Development – Richmond

 - Anne Mickey, Counsel – Richmond

 - Elizabeth Muldowney, Counsel – Richmond

 - Brian Muse, Shareholder – Williamsburg

 We also have coordinated other outreach initiatives that help push our communities forward:

-The goal of The Captains’ Table is to provide local nonprofit CEOs and executive directors in the Richmond region with monthly networking and educational opportunities.
+Sands Anderson co-organizes The Captains’ Table with Atlantic Union Bank.
+The goal of The Captains’ Table is to provide local non-profit CEOs and executive directors in the Richmond region with monthly networking and educational opportunities.
 They learn essential nonprofit management details such as fundraising best practices and selecting quality board members, among other topics.
 They also have an outlet for connecting with fellow community members and fostering deeper collaborative efforts across all community efforts.
-As co-organizers of this community program with Union Bank, we’re proud to support local non-profits.